sirgallo/hamt/docs/HashArrayMappedTrie.md

 #### Extend Table

 When a position in the new table is calculated for an inserted element, the original table needs to be resized, and a new row at that particular location will be added, maintaining the sorted nature from the sparse index.
-This is done use go array slices, and copying elements from the original to the new table.
+This is done using go array slices, and copying elements from the original to the new table.

 ```go
 func ExtendTable(orig []*HAMTNode, bitMap uint32, pos int, newNode *HAMTNode) []*HAMTNode {